alexdmotoc/dvt-weather-app/README.md

 We can observe from the diagram that the bottleneck for our design is the `WeatherRepository` protocol, since all our view models depend on it.
 When implementig we will assess the need to split this repository into smaller ones.

 ![](architecture.png)

+## Tests

+The tests are organized per module.

+The end-to-end tests are designed to hit the actual API and prove we have correctness when doing so.
+They are in a separate test suite because we don't want to slow our test suite down with API calls.
+These tests are run on the CI

+Note we have a CI scheme that incorporates all tests.
+This scheme is used for code coverage as well.